usatlas/docs/jupyter/SLACjupyter.md

 1. In "Jupyter Instance" box, choose "atlas-jupyter/20200502".
 You can choose Jupyter Instances for other experiments but there is no guarantee that those instances will work for you.
 2. Check the "Use JupyterLab instead of Jupyter Notebook?" box.
 3. In the "Partition" box, you can type in "usatlas" or "shared".
 Compare to "usatlas", "shared" may give you a quicker access but you may face preemption.
-You have been told that you can type in others here, please do so as those usually give your access to other SLURM partitions.
+If you have been told that you can use other SLURM partitions, please type at here.
 4. Choose hours, # CPUs, memory, # GPUs and GPU type, then click "launch".
 Note that your Jupyter work runs as a SLURM job.
 So choose only what you need to ensure speedy launching of your job.

 ## Run your own Jupyter environment